mellewynia/poc-docker/README.md

 Christmas ’18 proof of concept to migrate one of my (older) local workflows from MAMP (Stack: PHP with MYSQL) to Docker.
+Use .env file for all env specific settings (see .env-example).

 # Basics